MidoriSusanna/DoggoPal/README.md

 <image src="./assets/images/command2.png"><br>

 <h2>Go for a Walk</h2>
 <p>By clicking 7, the user can bring the virtual pet for a walk.
 This function is directly dependent on the chosen group age.
-Difference group ages will have difference responses to the invite for a walk from the user. <br>
+Different group ages will have different responses to the invite for a walk from the user. <br>
 If the virtual dog is a puppy, the response is:<br>
 <image src="./assets/images/walk-puppy.png"><br>
 If the virtual dog is a young dog, the response is: <br>
 <image src="./assets/images/walk-young-dog.png"><br>
-In this case, the young dog meets on its way a friend.
+In this case, the young dog meets a friend on its way.
 The type of animal and name of the friends are chosen through the "choice" function that selects a random element from a prepared list.
 The young dog could meet different type of animals (dog, cat, parrot...) with different names. <br>
 If the virtual dog is an older dog, the response is:
 <image src="./assets/images/walk-older-dog.png"><br>
 In this case, the dog appears to be tired.
 The preference is for staying at home cuddling with the owner.
 The dog also looks for a snack, and through the function choice it asks if it could be feeded with a random food from a list.
 The user can then decide with a three-option question if giving the requested food, not giving it or feeding the pet with something else.
 Both the three-option question and the open question have validation methods. <br>
-In all cases, the walking or relaxing is simulated by slowing the time and adding some dots to the narration. </p><br>
+In all cases, the walking and relaxing are simulated by slowing the time and adding some dots to the narration. </p><br>

 <h2>Exit the game</h2>
 <p>By clicking 0, the user can decide to exit the game, continue the game or restart the game from the beginning.
 This is a three-option question with a validation method. <br>